ksahlin/ultra/README.md

 ### Indexing

-Fist we construct the datastructures used in uLTRA using a genome annotation GTF file and a genome fasta file.
+First, we construct the data structures used in uLTRA using a genome annotation GTF file and a genome fasta file.

 ```
 uLTRA prep_splicing  all_genes.gtf outfolder/  [parameters]